 Training is on the job.

 You can work towards the SVQ in Construction Site Supervision: (Construction) Building and Civil Engineering at SCQF Level 7.

 You can become a member of the Chartered Institute of Building (MCIOB) by completing the Professional Development Programme (PDP) over 18 months to 2 years.
-A suitable degree is required and you may also need to be employed in a suitable role (refer to CIOB website for details).
+A suitable degree is required and you may also need to be employed in a suitable role (refer to the Chartered Institute of Building (CIOB) website for details).

 You might complete the National Examination Board in Occupational Health and Safety (NEBOSH) National Certificate in Construction Health and Safety.